Skip to main content

 Oops!
 Something went wrong while submitting the form.

-The software industry is still missing the point.
+But we are still missing the point.

-Speed is a byproduct of how effectively we achieve an outcome under constraints.
-It is a signal, not the objective.
+Speed was never the goal.
+Speed is a byproduct of how effectively we achieve an outcome, and quality is the foundation that allows for that flow.

 Three days to make the other mistake